Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 These bathroom designs can be easily used by the disabled and the elderly.
 If the design is made to accommodate a larger area, even a wheelchair to pass isn’t difficult.
 The elderly can sit on their wheelchair, enter the bath, and zoom in and out in no time.

 Providing something as simple as a grab rail, or a handle bar to latch on to, can go miles ahead in increasing inclusiveness and accessibility.
-To see some of the best accessible bathroom ideas, click here.

 You can always bank on Japan